Cudd1eB34R/ECON690_Final_Project/README.md

 usa_00007.csv

 ### Party Strength (Wikipedia) (UNUSED)
-Dataset scraped from Wikipedia and formatted before submission to Kaggle.
-Unfortunately, the data has only been updated to 2013.
-Fortunately, the Python code used to clean the data is available on Github () and can be utilized to update the process.
+Dataset scraped from Wikipedia and formatted before submission to Kaggle and Github.
+Unfortunately, the data has only been updated to 2015.
+Fortunately, the Python code used to clean the data is available on Github (https://github.com/kiwiPhrases/state_party_strength) and can be utilized to update the process.
 Unfortunately, I don't know enough Python to do this myself.

 states_party_strength_cleaned.csv